Why study an interdisciplinary programme at Graduate School?

 One of the benefits of studying at Graduate School is that you can tailor your education to suit your personal learning goals.
 You will keep your major from your Bachelor’s degree in your Master’s degree, giving you the opportunity to become more specialized within your discipline while gaining a broader perspective through placing it within debates and current research in the interdisciplinary fields of Development Studies, Global studies, Middle Eastern Studies, Social Scientific Data Analysis, and Social Studies of Gender.

 All profile courses (the major theory courses in our disciplines) within the programmes are made up of teaching teams from different disciplines, enabling different perspectives on a shared topic.
-Most of our students experience this as a challenge, but highly rewarding.
+Most of our students experience this as a challenge, but find it highly rewarding.
 You will be exposed to methods and theories outside your discipline which you are encouraged to incorporate into your final thesis, thereby contributing to the breadth and depth of the social sciences.
 Our programmes also prepare you for pursuing a PhD.

 What will I study?